One repo - multiple sources possible?

 Is this feasible or am I overlooking major pitfalls?
 The deduplication should work for this use case as well, right?

 I believe that you actually SHOULD use synchronization.
 Not to a common central directory, but to per-user directory on a central device.
-If you are afraid the this would require huge disk usage in that central device, use for example BTFS which has deduplicating built in.
+If you are afraid the this would require huge disk usage in that central device, use for example BTRFS which has deduplicating built in.

 That would have the added “benefit” (I like tinkering…) that I finally have a real argument to build a solid storage machine and familiarize myself with modern storage on Linux… something I’ve been holding off because of my desire to minimize power consumption and the raspberry pis are just not made to handle large storage and data throughput… tried that multiple times (with EXT4 file systems) but got unrecoverable drive corruption every time after a (short!) while… most likely due to the USB connection… I don’t know…